ghost-goblin/CySA/part1.md

           + **Netflow** is a Cisco network protocol that collects IP traffic information
        + `netstat` shows active TCP and UDP connection filtered by protocol
           + Windows, Linux & macOS
+       + _Disable promiscuous mode for all NICs_ to mitigate attackers from analysing system traffic

 - [Responder](https://github.com/SpiderLabs/Responder)